aleph2c/miros/doc/zero_to_one.rst

 If you want to check out another implementation of the Miro Samek event processing algorithm in Python, written with asyncio, check out `Dean Hall's pq.
 <https://github.com/dwhall/pq>`_

+In the future I might port the miros threads to David Beazley's `thredo <https://github.com/dabeaz/thredo>`_ technology.

 .. _when_is_it_going_to_be_do: